aleforniadreamin/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here is a list of my favorite things:
+- Piña coladas
+- Getting caught in the rain
+- The taste of champagne